Informo/specs-bot/README.md

 ## Scripts

+### DB Label Seeder

-This release includes a python3 script called `fill-db.py` in the `scripts/` directory.
+This release includes a python3 script called `fill-db.py` in the `scripts/fill-db` directory.
 Its purpose is to initially seed a database with proposals and their labels.
 The reason for it is that specs-bot only tracks changes between labels, and thus if a proposal is already halfway through completion when specs-bot is activated, it will end up outputting multiple events as it finds out about all the labels that were already on the issue prior to specs-bot coming online.

 The script fixes this issue by initially downloading all information about all issues/PRs (or other those with certain labels) and their label information, so that specs-bot can be up-to-date about the repo's proposals as soon as it comes online.

 To use, make sure you have python3 and pip installed, then install the script's python requirements:

 ```
-pip3 install -r scripts/requirements.txt
+pip3 install -r scripts/fill-db/requirements.txt
 ```

-Then, open `scripts/fill-db.py` and enter in your repository information (ex: `"Informo/specs"`), your Github [personal access token](https://github.com/settings/tokens) and the labels you'd like to filter issues/PRs by as a list of strings (or leave as an empty list to download all issues/PRs).
+Then, open `scripts/fill-db/fill-db.py` and enter in your repository information (ex: `"Informo/specs"`), your Github [personal access token](https://github.com/settings/tokens) and the labels you'd like to filter issues/PRs by as a list of strings (or leave as an empty list to download all issues/PRs).
 Once done, simply run the script from this repo's root directory:

 ```
-python3 scripts/fill-db.py
+python3 scripts/fill-db/fill-db.py
 ```

 Your sqlite3 DB file should now be seeded with all proposals and their label information.
 You can now start specs-bot and be confident it'll show changes as intended.